SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and to see examples of enumerators with associated value types, see :ref:`Enumerations_AssociatedValues`.

-The second form allow you to declare an enumeration type that contains enumerators of the same basic type and has the following form:
+The following form declares an enumeration type that contains enumerators of the same basic type:

 .. syntax-outline::